neo21181/Ahmed-Omar-portfolio/_includes/03-abstract.md

 ## About me

+  I am a professional business analyst, Analyst developer, Hobbyist pen-tester.
-  I have deep passion for all fields of IT, and I have over 13 years of IT field expertise, spanning most IT projects roles such as business analysis, design and architecture, testing and support.
+  I have deep passion for all fields of IT, and I have over 13 years of IT field expertise, spanning most IT projects roles such as business analyst, project manager, solution designer and architect, testing analyst and support Engineer.

 ## Characteristics

+- Self teacher
 - Enthusiastic
-- *Fun*
+- Fun
-- **Persistent**
+- Persistent